Opobo/Nkoro

 Opobo/Nkoro is a Local Government Area in Rivers State, Nigeria.
 It is part of the Andoni/Gokana/Khana/Oyigbo/Tai/Eleme constituency of the Nigerian National Assembly delegation from Rivers.
 The capital of Opobo/Nkoro is Opobo Town.

 Climate/Geography

-Opobo Nkoro LGA features multiple rivers and streams that flow within its boundaries, along with an average temperature of 25 degrees Celsius.
+Opobo Nkoro LGA features multiple rivers and streams that flow within its boundaries, along with an average temperature of 25 degrees Celsius (77 degrees Fahrenheit).
 There are two distinct seasons in the LGA; The rainy and The dry season.
 The LGA has sizable forest reserves.
 In Opobo Nkoro LGA, the average humidity is reported to be 79%.